How To Become a Business Systems Analyst (BSA) in 2022 was originally published on uConnect External Content.

 Can You Get a Business System Analyst Job With No Experience?

 The short answer is yes.
 Some organizations require prior BSA employment experience, particularly for more senior roles.
 However, many entry-level positions prioritize experience with BSA-related skills.
 For example, a BSA job listing for the investment bank Guggenheim Partners requires that candidates have experience with SQL and/or relational databases, while fintech company SS&C Technologies requires candidates to have experience with process mapping, data analysis, documentation of business cases, and the ability to give presentations and demonstrations to stakeholders.

 In other words, many of the skills needed to land an entry-level role as a BSA can be obtained through a college degree, summer course, or online bootcamp—the key is to sign up for training that will both equip you with the required skills and help you graduate with a portfolio of projects that demonstrate your application of those skills.

 Is data analytics the right career for you?

 Springboard offers a comprehensive data analytics bootcamp.
 Our data analytics curriculum goes beyond just technical skills to focus on areas where employers find the biggest gaps: strategic thinking, problem-solving, and communication.
 Watch videos from Microsoft.
 Learn insights from McKinsey experts.
 Tackle case studies from Harvard Business School.
 No other data analytics bootcamp does this.
 You’ll graduate with an analytical mindset.
 That’s an edge not just for your job search, but throughout your career.

 Check out Springboard’s Data Analytics Career Track to see if you qualify.

-The post How To Become a Business Systems Analyst (BSA) + What They Do appeared first on Springboard Blog.
+The post How To Become a Business Systems Analyst (BSA) in 2022 appeared first on Springboard Blog.